Nissan President: Third generation (1990–2002)

 In 1994, along with a minor facelift, Nissan revived the Sovereign trim level (previously available for 250 Presidents) for the long-wheelbase model.
 Another minor facelift occurred in 1998 (designated PHG50).
-At the same time, the previous Infiniti Q45 was replaced by a model based on a smaller (yet still large) Nissan Cima, which was also fitted with the rear passenger airbag option in Japan.
-The PHG50 continued in production until 2002 with the arrival of the new F50 chassis.
+At the same time, the previous Infiniti Q45 was replaced by a model that didn't share a joint appearance.
+It was now called the Nissan Cima and was also fitted with Japan's rear passenger airbag option.
+The PHG50 continued production until 2002 when the new F50 chassis was introduced.
+The combination wool-silk blend upholstery was replaced with a jacquard moquette upholstery.